 - Single choice per question – respondent can pick one column choice per row.

-- Single choice with rating (Likert) – respondent can pick one column choice per row
+- Single choice with Likert – respondent can pick one column choice per row

 - Multiple choices per question – respondent can pick multiple columns per row

-The single choice per question and single choice with rating will look like this in the survey question editor:
+The single choice per question and single choice with Likert will look like this in the survey question editor:

-This is how the single choice per question and single choice with rating will look to your respondents:
+This is how the single choice per question and single choice with Likert will look to your respondents:

 The multiple choices per question type will look like this in the survey question editor: